blacix/sw-version-manager/README.md

 #define APP_VERSION_BUILD 0
 #endif // _VERSION_H_
 ```
-- add your version tags to `version_tags`
+-
-- create a preferably separate version file. e.g `version.h`
+- setup your config to match your version file.

-- NOTE: all config parameters must be present, otherwise the script will fail.
+NOTE: all config parameters must be present, otherwise the script will fail.
 This is a TODO

 ```json
 {
   "version_tags" : [